Boost your financial resilience

 As the pandemic situation improved, so did the propensity to spend.
 From August to December 2020, spending steadily rose for all income groups.
 Expenditure in December across all income groups was significantly higher than that in April.
 More specifically, discretionary spending has picked up compared with spending on essential items as economic prospects improve.

 Our experience of living within the constraints of social distancing due to the pandemic last year has taught us that it is possible to reduce discretionary spend when the need arises.
-Use the digital financial and retirement advisory tool DBS NAV Planner to help you keep track of your spending in different categories, make realistic adjustments, and set up a financial plan to achieve financial wellness.
+Check out the “Plan” tab on digibank to help you keep track of your spending in different categories, make realistic adjustments, and set up a financial plan to achieve financial wellness.
 It is timely to use this period to inculcate a thrifty habit and learn to defer gratification for bigger future financial rewards.

 Some of the challenges in transitioning pandemic-savings habits to the post pandemic world include the person’s money mind-set or attitude to money, exuberance, positive consumer sentiment and the perceived need to reward himself or herself after months of austerity.